Rust Craft Greeting Card Company

-The Rust Craft Greeting Card Company was an American greeting card, printing company and owner of television stations.
+The Rust Craft Greeting Card Company was an American greeting card and printing company and owner of television stations.

-The company
+Origins

 The company was founded in a bookstore in Kansas City, Missouri, in 1906 by its owner, Fred Winslow Rust.
 The company's first Christmas card was printed on heavy tan paper and included a brief message in two colors.
 The success of the Christmas card grew into a business letters, postcards, and greeting cards with envelopes.
 Rust revolutionized the use of the "French Fold," which turned a single piece of paper into a card by folding it into quarters.
 They were the first company to sell greeting cards with a fitted envelope.

 Rust was soon joined by his brother Donald.
 Fred then began to focus more on the creative and sales aspects of the company while Donald managed the manufacturing and finances.
 In time, the offerings grew to include cards for holidays including Valentine's Day, Easter, St. Patrick's Day, and Thanksgiving.
 In addition, cards were produced with bon voyage and travel messages, and even cards with messages in Braille.